Manuel-3/Manuel-3.github.io/docs/figura-scripts.md

 article: true
 ---

+**THIS GUIDE IS FOR FIGURA ALPHA!
+SHOWN CODE WILL NOT WORK FOR BETA OR NEWER VERSIONS!**

 Now that you [know how to program](/lua-quickstart), you should be able to use [the wiki](https://github.com/Blancworks/Figura/wiki) to get what you need.
-Some things are currently not on the wiki since its a little outdated, so we will cover these things below.

 Before you start, note that there is a Figura VSCode extension which provides autocomplete and can be used in combination with a lua language server.
 (Click on extensions icon to the left, search for "Figura", click install)